-The most important way to begin a wrongful death case is to contact an attorney who specializes in wrongful death cases in the state of Indiana.
+The most important way to begin a wrongful death case is to contact an attorney who has experience handling wrongful death cases in the state of Indiana.
 Laws and accreditation differ from state to state, and having a local attorney is crucial.
 The statute of limitations for wrongful death cases in the state of Indiana is two years, which means that it’s important to begin the process as soon as possible, as well.

 When contacting your attorney, go over the entire case as you see it, and tell him or her specifically why you believe that your loved one died because of a wrongful act.
 You’ll probably be asked in the process to find any medical bills, and to recall the names of possible witnesses for your case.

 Have questions?
-Contact the personal injury lawyers at Pfeifer, Morgan & Stesiak for a free consultation, to learn more about wrongful death cases.
+Contact the South Bend personal injury lawyers at Pfeifer, Morgan & Stesiak for a free consultation, to learn more about wrongful death cases.
 We’re dedicated to fighting for you.